 - Beginning with 2016-17.
 Changes were made in state law impacting minimum requirements for students receiving a regular high school diploma in the 2016-17 school year.
 2013 Act 63 changed s.118.33, Wis.
 Stats., as summarized below:

 - School districts need to require at least 3 credits of math (up from 2).

 - School districts need to require at least 3 credits of science (up from 2).

 - Additional options are provided for students to earn math and science credits through career and technical education (CTE) courses and computer science courses.

 See Changes to Graduation Requirements for more details.
 To view the relevant administrative code, see Chapter PI 18 (June 2004 version).
 When this Chapter is revised, the June 2004 version will be archived (register no. 582) to preserve documentation of these changes.

-Beginning in 2011-12, high school graduation credit requirements have been submitted by school districts and nondistrict charter schools as part of an annual DPI survey.
+Beginning in 2020-21, graduation requirements were collected in the local student information system, uploaded to WISEdata and reported to WISEdash Public.
+Between 2011-12 and 2019-20, high school graduation credit requirements have been submitted by school districts and nondistrict charter schools as part of an annual DPI survey.
 Through 2010-11, these requirements were submitted in the Course Offerings Report (PI-1215).

 - Are private schools included in these summaries?